ehawkins0631/Self_Assestment_Prediction-of-Normal-Butane-Volume-Percentage/README.md

 - Matplotlib:

-We were able to cohesively present a written analysis that summarizes the data displayed in the dataframe and multiple-line chart!
-You also explained the implication of both analyses!
-Very nice report!
-Great job on creating your DataFrames in your notebook.
-It contained all the rides, drivers, fares and averages.
+We were able to cohesively present a written analysis that summarizes the data displayed in the dataframe and multiple-line chart.
+We created our  DataFrames our notebook.
+It contained all the information and averages.
 Our notebook also generated a summary DataFrame with all the requirements.
-We were effectively able to demonstrate the graph with annotations, x-axis is by months and the correct graph style is used.
+We were effectively able to demonstrate the graph with annotations, x-axis is by months and the correct graph style were used.

 - SQL: